British artists' suppliers, 1650-1950 - F

 Paul Foinet is possibly to be identified with ‘Foinet, broyeur de couleurs’ at 58 rue de Cherche-Midi at the time of his marriage in 1868 (L'Indicateur des mariages de Paris, 2 February 1868).
 He may have been in the employ of the colour merchant, Louis Bignon, who was then active at this address (Henry Junger, ed., Dictionnaire biographique des grands commerçants et industriels, vol.1, Paris, 1895, p.67).
 He appears to have set up in business independently by the mid-1880s if not before.
 In 1889, he described his business in fairly standard terms as ‘fabricant de toiles et couleurs extra-fines, articles pour la peinture à l’huile, l’aquarelle, le pastel, etc’ (Annuaire-Almanach du commerce…Didot-Bottin, 1889).

-For reproductions of photographs of the Foinet family and the shopfront of the premises at 54 rue Notre Dame des Champs, as well as information on the relationship between Foinet and Rousseau see Henry Certigny, La vérité sur le douanier Rousseau, Paris, 1961, at pp.206-7, 230.
+For reproductions of photographs of the Foinet family and the shopfront of the premises at 54 rue Notre Dame des Champs, as well as information on the relationship between Foinet and Henri Rousseau, see Henry Certigny, La vérité sur le douanier Rousseau, Paris, 1961, at pp.206-7, 230.

 The two partners subsequently traded independently, Paul Foinet Fils at 21 rue Bréa and Lucien Lefebvre-Foinet at 19 rue Vavin and 2 rue Bréa, where the businesses were listed in 1911 (Annuaire de la curiosité et des beaux-arts, 1911).
-Paul Foinet Fils was continued in the 1930s by Le Petit as successor.
-Lefebvre-Foinet traded for many years, dealing with many well-known artists, firstly under Lucien Lefebvre, and then his son Maurice and his son’s daughter, until the mid-1990s.
-The Lefebvre-Foinet collection was sold in Paris at Christie’s in December 2009 (see www.artinfo.com/news/story/33304/in-paris-a-colorful-collection-comes-to-auction/?printer_friendly=1).
+Paul Foinet Fils was continued as a business in the 1930s by Le Petit as successor.
+Lefebvre-Foinet traded for many years, dealing with various well-known artists, firstly under Lucien Lefebvre, and then his son Maurice and his son’s daughter, until the mid-1990s.
+He advertised in England in the Journal of the Imperial Arts League Incorporated in the years around 1919.
+The Lefebvre-Foinet collection was sold in Paris at Christie’s in December 2009.

 For illustrations of Foinet canvas marks, see various works by Australian artists (National Gallery of Victoria, Melbourne), covering the changing designations of the business in the 1890s and 1900s.
 Rupert Bunny’s Burial of St Catherine of Alexandria, c.1896, and Mermaids dancing, 1896, are stencilled in an oval: 54 RUE N.D.
 DES CHAMPS PARIS/ PAUL FOINET/ (VAN EYCK)/ TOILES & COULEURS FINES.
 Bunny’s Endormies, c.1904, is stencilled within an oval: TOILES & COULEURS/ EXTRA-FINES/ P. FOINET Fils & LEFEBVRE/ PARIS/ 54 R NOTRE-DAME-DES CHAMPS and in identical form on Hugh Ramsay’s Interior of artist's studio, 1901.
-A later oval mark, a stamp rather than a stencil, of LEFEBVRE-FOINET can be seen on Bunny’s The Stragglers, c.1909.
-For 21 works in the collection bearing marks of this kind, see Artists' Colourmen > Colourman Search Foinet.
+A later oval mark, a stamp rather than a stencil, of LEFEBVRE-FOINET can be seen on Bunny’s The Stragglers, c.1909, and faintly on Cedric Morris’s Llangennith No I, 1928 (Christie’s South Kensington 9 December 2015 lot 87).
+Morris also used a Lefebvre-Foinet sketchbook (Tate, TGA 8317/2/1/1).

 John Ford, Chandos St, Covent Garden, London 1764, 6/66 Chandos St 1767-1773, The corner of Henrietta and Bedford St, Covent Garden 1773-1775.
 Colourman.